-- all adults are responsible for the secure storage of their own medication - Hollie Leslie Office Assistant is the member of staff responsible for the secure storage of pupils' (prescribed) medication. - there are first aid kits on the school site, with information about their location.
-The school aims, where possible, to enable self-administration of medicines by pupils within a safe and supportive environment.
+- all adults are responsible for the secure storage of their own medication - Hollie Leslie Office Assistant is the member of staff responsible for the secure storage of pupils' (prescribed) medication. - there are clearly signposted first aid kits on the school site,

 Staff only administer medicines if written parental consent has been provided and agreed to by the school and the member of staff.
 This may involve additional training for members of staff involved in offering assistance, which may also include assistance with surgical appliances (e.g. artificial limbs) and medical aids (e.g. hearing aids).